bannergraphic Responsive Navbar

 Maffeo-Sutton Park, Nanaimo

-From Campbell River to Victoria: Every year for three days in September the Victoria Grannies hold their fund-raising 275km bike tour, and each year the NanGo Grannies host the cyclists for lunch in the Maffeo Sutton Park in downtown Nanaimo.
-This year, on a lovely clear day, lunch was provide for 35 cyclists.
-Click here to view enlargements of the photos showing last years participants.
+From Campbell River to Victoria: Every year for three days in September the Victoria Grannies hold their fund-raising 275km bike tour, and each year the NanGo Grannies host the cyclists for lunch in the Maffeo Sutton Park in downtown Nanaimo. .

-Click on each photo to view an enlargement
+Click on these photos of last year's participants to view an enlargement

 Photo 1